List of House of the Dragon characters: Jacaerys "Jace" Velaryon

 Jacaerys "Jace" Velaryon (portrayed by Harry Collett as a teenager and by Leo Hart as a young child) is the eldest son of Queen Rhaenyra Targaryen, his legal father Ser Laenor Velaryon, and his biological father Ser Harwin Strong.
 He is a dragonrider who is bonded to the dragon Vermax.
 He is betrothed to his cousin Lady Baela Targaryen who together would act as the joint heirs to Rhaenyra and her claim to the Iron Throne once married.
 Following the death of King Viserys I Targaryen, Jacaerys is sent as an envoy to House Arryn and House Stark to ensure that they keep their oaths to support his mother's claim.

 In season 2, Jace managed to confirm the loyalty of House Arryn before visiting the Wall with Lord Cregan Stark, who also promises to uphold his father's oath.
-While there he receives word of his brother Prince Lucerys Velaryon's death and returns to Dragonstone to attend his funeral.
+While there, he receives word of his brother Prince Lucerys Velaryon's death and returns to Dragonstone to attend his funeral.
 After he becomes upset that his mother refuses to allow him to fly into battle with Vermax, as her heir, Rhaenyra informs him of Aegon the Conqueror's dream regarding the "Prince That Was Promised".
-Following the Battle at Rook's Rest, Jace travels to the Twins and secures the allegiance of House Frey, without his mother's knowing.
+Following the Battle at Rook's Rest, Jace travels to the Twins and secures the allegiance of House Frey, without his mother's knowledge.
 When he returns to Dragonstone, Jace proposes that they find dragonriders for the unclaimed adult dragons Vermithor and Silverwing and that they could search for distant Targaryen relatives to claim them.
 Jace discovers that the Queensguard Ser Steffon Darklyn has a distant Targaryen relative and joins his mother when they witness Steffon unsuccessfully try to bond with the dragon Seasmoke and be burned alive.
 After Seasmoke is claimed by Addam of Hull, Jace objects to allowing anyone lowborn to claim dragons, believing that it would question his own legitimacy.
-He privately berates his mother for her relationship with Harwin as other Targaryen bastards could threaten his position as her heir due to him being a bastard as well.
+He privately berates his mother for her relationship with Harwin, as other Targaryen bastards could threaten his position as her heir due to him being a bastard as well.
 Jace confronts the new dragonriders Hugh Hammer and Ulf White, with the latter acting rude toward him and insinuating that he and Jace are comparable as they are both bastards.
 He berates Ulf and forces him to apologize and later continues to demand respect from Ulf during a feast with the other dragonriders.